Frequently Asked Questions for Applicants

 When are courses offered?

 Our courses generally meet one day a week for just under three hours.
-We have standardized their start times as 3:30 PM (Monday through Friday) and 7:00 PM (Monday through Thursday).
+We have standardized class start times at 3:30 PM and 7:00 PM Central Time (Monday through Thursday).
 To complete the program, you will almost certainly need to take some afternoon courses; evening courses alone will not suffice.
-A limited number of courses meet two days a week for three hours each meeting, but for only half the semester.

 Are there summer courses?

-In addition to regular fall and spring semesters, the program offers courses (though with a more limited selection) in June and July.
-Because the summer session is shorter, the courses meet more frequently and the pace is faster than in regular courses.
+In addition to regular fall and spring semesters, the program offers only a limited number of courses in the summer.
+In recent years, we have tended to offer about two such courses.
+Because the summer session is shorter, the courses meet more frequently, and the pace is faster than in regular courses.
+Due to the limited course offerings, you should anticipate being able to complete a maximum of two to three summer courses over the entire time you are taking coursework.

 Is it possible to earn a Security Studies degree entirely through distance learning?